andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

   be skippy'd</figcaption>
 </figure>

+With my skipping gaffe in the rearview we're soon to my absolute favorite part of the piece, *the pouty pause*.
+On my last lap of "plastic surgery" we stop for a 4 count at the end of the stage and give the audience the look of petulant child who was just told they couldn't have ice cream.
+"You're a bratty kid who didn't get their way and you want to stare at them like you're parents are the worst."
+I have a lot of fun with this one & really lean into it. *But I* ***REALLY*** *want ice cream!!!
+Ughhhhhhhhhhhhhhh*.

+Then comes the spear handoff.
+The only part I haven't rehearsed.
+As I reach the yellow panel I snag the spear from Cate and collect 11 rubles with a flawless pirouette that could only be described as Baryshnikovian.
+The quality of the pirouette is only surpassed by my immense modesty.

+It wasn't long before I goofed again, just a couple passes later during the military marching sequence.
+This section features a completely different walking pattern that the audience has been lulled into expecting for the last half hour.
+I make it through the first couple laps just fine then on the third lap, for whatever reason, my brain lapses and I forget the (Nutcracker/step together/9-step/whatever name we feel like that day), which throws off my steps from my comrades.
+But thankfully we've rehearsed this so many dang times that I keep my composure and take a little stutter step before our skip and get back on schedule.

+But since all my mental energy was focused on fixing my mistake, I have completely lost my count.
+And as I mentioned this section has a skip on the 4-count.
+Again, we've rehearsed this so many times I have a pretty good *feel* for where the skip should go but my ace in the hole is walking right next to me.
+Renay, I find, attacks the skip with an aggressiveness that could likely qualify her for the triple jump at the Olympics.
+I mean she *really* loads up for it.
+And I catch her forceful bounds in my peripherals just to make sure I'm skipping on the right count for the rest of that pass.
+Love you Renay <span style="color:red">&hearts;</span>.

 <h4 class="article-subheader">It's Art, Get It?</h4>
 Artistic expression is a human pursuit unique in its subjectivity.
 There's no one way, no right way, no wrong way to create, consume, or appreciate art.
 And